Leong15/myFitness-web/README.md

 ### Testing and Deployment:

-1. Test the app locally using Expo or React Native CLI.
+1. Test the app locally using Expo or React Native CLI or Next js.
 2. Set up GitHub Actions for CI/CD to automate testing and deployment.
 3. Deploy the backend to a cloud platform using Docker.
 4. Test the app on iOS/Android simulators or physical devices.